rwijtvliet/portfolyo/docs/core/pfline.rst

 ..
 Comment: the output of the line above may contain a central dot "pint[MW·h]" which may cause some encoding problems for the output.

-#TODO: Link to reference for more information
+..
+Comment: #TODO: Link to reference for more information

 DataFrame
 =========